Department website: http://compthoughtlit.jhu.edu/

 Courses

-Introductory survey of foundational texts of modern philosophy, social and political thought, and literature.
-This semester will include works by Plato, René Descartes, Immanuel Kant, Karl Marx, Virginia Woolf, Ludwig Wittgenstein, Iris Murdoch, Cora Diamond, Judith Butler, Kwame A. Appiah, Jacques Derrida, and others.
-The course is taught in lectures and in seminar discussions.
+This course offers an introductory survey of foundational authors of modern philosophy and moral and political thought whose ideas continue to influence contemporary problems and debates.
+The course is taught in lectures and seminar discussions.
+Authors studied include Plato, René Descartes, Immanuel Kant, Karl Marx, Virginia Woolf, Ludwig Wittgenstein, Iris Murdoch, James Baldwin, Cora Diamond, Judith Butler, Kwame A. Appiah and others.

 The Humanities Collaboratory is designed for new researchers from across the humanities as they gain the applied skills and experience to conduct their own independent research projects in the humanities.
 The Humanities Collaboratory model uses a high-tech classroom to allow students and instructors to work, learn, and research together.
 Three sections of this course will share a core list of materials focused on humanities research techniques, but your primary course materials will be individually selected.
 Students will have the unique opportunity to participate in a humanities lab section where all three course sections merge for discussion.
 You will choose your own topic to research with no limits of time period, subject, or genre, and through constant collaborative and independent research, each student will develop the expertise in that topic to both write a research paper and create a final oral presentation.